thefrontside/effection/website/docs/guides/lifecycle.md

 ### Ensure

-Sometimes you want to avoid the righward drift of using lots of `try/finally` blocks.
+Sometimes you want to avoid the rightward drift of using lots of `try/finally` blocks.
 The `ensure` operation that ships with Effection can help you clean up this type of code.

 The following behaves identically to our `try/finally` implementation above: